photo courtesy of Flickr.com/simonehudson

-A common reason that dogs are turned in to animal shelters is behavior problems caused by hyperactivity.
-Shelters are full of dogs that barked, dug up the vegetable garden, chewed everything in sight and just generally made a nuisance of themselves, all because they were too full of energy without a proper way to release it.
-Here are five ways to calm your crazy mutt:
+Many dogs are turned in to animal shelters because of behavior problems caused by hyperactivity.
+Shelters are full of dogs that barked, dug up the garden, chewed everything in sight and generally made a nuisance of themselves, all because they were too full of energy without a proper way to release it.

 1. Exercise

-If you want a well behaved dog, you need to exercise him.
+If you want a well-behaved dog, you need to exercise him.
 A long walk in the morning, 30-60 minutes, and then a shorter walk in the evening after work is ideal.
-You don’t need to regiment it quite so strictly like Millan does –You can let Fido stop and smell the roses.
+You don’t need to make it too fast-paced; you can let Fido stop and smell the roses.
 In addition to stretching his legs, all the fascinating smells will stretch his brain, too.
 Helps keep him from going stir crazy at home.
-During the day, play a vigorous game of fetch or frisbee to really wear Fido out.
-If no one is home during the day to play with him, consider hiring a dog walker or even a doggy daycare so that Fido doesn’t lose his marbles while you’re gone.

 2. Build a routine